SiddharthaMahendra/AirBnB-/README.md

 ## Analysis

 Question 1.
-I wanted to know at what time of the month did listings tend to be pricier ?
+I wanted to know at what time of the month did listings tend to be pricier ?"\n" Answer 1.
-Answer 1.
 From our analysis we found listings tend to be more expensive on weekends and for this particular dataset the peak season was June- August.

 Question 2.
 Do more expensive listings tend to have better reviews?.